peconia/hallowing-laughing-eye/README.md

 while making sure no others are enabled.
 This [blog post](https://rebeccamdeprey.com/blog/programming-the-hallowing-m4) was very helpful in getting started with that and setting up Arduino IDE.

-The code makes the laughter sound every minute, cycling through 3 different laughters.
+The code uses a PIR sensor to check if movement is detected, and then triggers a laughter sound and flashes the LEDs red.
+There is a configurable cooldown of one minute before the laughter can be triggered again.
+There are three diffrent laughs that are cycled through.
 While the laugh is playing, the neopixels on board flash red.
 Other times they cycle through flame like hues of yellow, orange and red.

 I used a modified [3D-printed case](https://www.thingiverse.com/thing:6809956) for this project.
+The PIR sensor is connected to the sensor port on the Hallowing M4 board (pin 2).

+Previous iteration did not have a PIR sensor and instead played the laughter at intervals.